Train the Species Model

 - Backup illumination: White LED panel for reference shots and ground truth labeling.
 Useful during data collection, but don’t rely on it for training — the deployed system runs IR only.

 - Camera housing: Any waterproof housing that can mount inside or adjacent to a crab pot.
-A GoPro in a dive housing works for initial collection.
-Match the camera angle and field of view to the ESP32-CAM’s OV2640 lens as closely as you can.
+Match the camera angle and field of view to the OV5647 NoIR lens as closely as you can.

 Image Sources